 Where to drink Rakı?

-You can drink Rakı in any restaurant or bar which serves alcoholic beverages in Turkey.
-Most people prefer to go fish restaurants, kebab restaurants, or Meyhane to drink it.
-When I want to drink Rakı, I prefer to go to Meyhane which is a restaurant type in Turkey that mainly serves alcoholic beverages such as wine, beer, vodka, and rakı with special mezes and traditional foods.
+You can drink Rakı in any restaurant or bar that serves alcoholic beverages in Turkey.
+Most people prefer to go to seafood restaurants, kebab restaurants, or Meyhane to drink it.
+When I want to drink Turkish Raki, I prefer to go to Meyhane which is a restaurant type in Turkey that mainly serves alcoholic beverages such as wine, beer, vodka, and rakı with special mezes and traditional foods.
 You can consider Meyhane as the Turkish version of taverns.

 If you visit Turkey for business or vacation, do not leave the country without trying this magnificent alcoholic beverage.
 It is a must-have drink among foreigners once they come to Turkey.
 If you try and like it, it will be very easy for you to source it in your country because Turkey is exporting Rakı to the seven continents of the world.